As a parent of a dog with allergies, I understand the struggle of finding hypoallergenic treats and foods that my dog, Ginger, can eat.

 Click here to find Zignature on Chewy.com

-Stella & Chewy’s is a freeze dried food with many different protein options so you can pick what works best for your dog.
-I’ve tried a few samples of this and my dogs love it, but with two large dogs it would be a very expensive to feed them both.
+Stella & Chewy’s offers a variety of freeze-dried foods with different protein options, allowing you to choose the one that works best for your dog.
+I’ve tried a few samples of this, and my dogs love it, but with two large dogs, it would be very expensive to feed them both.

 Click here to find Stella & Chewy’s on Amazon

-Click here to find Stella & Chewy’s on Chewy.com
+Click here to find Stella & Chewy’s on Chewy

 Click here to find Instinct on Amazon